10 Best Multimeters under $100 of 2024 – Top Picks & Reviews

 Auto-Ranging or Manual

 After using both kinds, we’d always stick to auto-ranging multimeters.
-They make it so much easier to just plug in the leads and take a measurement.
+They make it so much easier to just plug in the leads and take a measurements.
 There’s no guesswork, trying to figure out the range of what you’re measuring.

 Just because something is expensive doesn’t mean it’s good.
 The inverse is also true.
 We’ve seen cheap multimeters outperform products at much higher price tiers.
 In truth, there are great tools to be had at every price.
 So, don’t make the mistake of thinking one multimeter is better than another because it’s more expensive.